metal3d/distribution/README.md

             fmt.Prinln("Reply from node", node.Addr, reply)
         }
     })
-    fmt.Println("Listening :3000")
+    fmt.Println("Listening :3001")
-    http.ListenAndServe(":3000", nil)
+    http.ListenAndServe(":3001", nil)
 }
 ```

-That master node is now able to register nodes, the call to  `dist.RegisterMaster()` has registered a "register-node" handler.
+That master node is now able to register nodes, the call to  `dist.ServeMaster()` has registered a "register-node" handler.
 It listens on ":3000" port.

-**NOTE** `RegisterMaster` will start a goroutine that will check if nodes are alive.
-When a node doesn't respond, so the master removes it from the list.
+Nodes will be configured to hit that endpoint.

 Now, create node source code in "node/main.go" with a `Arith` type that can respond to RPC calls: